Ayoush/commit-history-modifier/README.md

 # cOmmIt-HiStOry-MOdIfIER
 comMIT hIstORy mOdIfIER

 ThIS RepoSiTorY conTaIns A SIMpLE ScrIpT To AutOMaTe coMmIt HIsTORy MOdificAtIons.
-The PuRpoSE Is to tEST giT COMMIT AUtOmAtioN, explORe hoW COmmIt hIstOrY CaN BE alTERED, anD EXpeRiMent WIth geNerAting cOMmITs uSinG scRIpTS.
+The puRpoSE Is to tEST giT COMMIT AUtOmAtioN, explORe hoW COmmIt hIstOrY CaN BE alTERED, anD EXpeRiMent WIth geNerAting cOMmITs uSinG scRIpTS.